FPGAwars/icestudio/source/howto.rst

 Select a collection
 -------------------

-Go to **View > Collections**.
+Go to **Select > Collections**.
 Select a collection.
 The first item is the "Default" collection that is the one stored in the application.

 Create a project